sachaschwab/rag_basic_langchain/README.md

-# Basic RAG pipeline and App with Langchain and Streamlit
+# Basic RAG pipeline and chat App with Langchain and Streamlit

 The aim of this project is to have a basic AI RAG chatbot and the possibility to test versions of system messages (pre-prompts) and ChatGPT models.